lifeiscontent/realworld/api/docs/feature-development.md

 #### Update Mutation (resolver)

-a update mutation should always follow this signature:
+an update mutation should always follow this signature:

 ```graphql
 type ModelName {